nikhiliit/Long_Tailed_Data_KD/Readme.md

-# Long Tail Data Distillation with Flask
+# Handling Long Tail Data Distirbutions

 This project is a web-based image classification tool that utilizes a ResNet50 model trained on CIFAR-100 classes.
 The app allows users to classify images by either uploading their own images or selecting from a set of predefined images.